dirksierd/OliveTreeBrowserExtension/README.md

-# OliveTreeBrowserExtension
+# Browser Extension for OliveTree

-Chrome-extension that adds buttons to open Bible-reference in OliveTree-app (on mouseover).
+Chrome-extension that adds buttons to open Bible-reference in [OliveTree-app](https://www.olivetree.com) (on mouseover).

 ![Screenshot](http://dirk.frl/olivetree-extension.png)